ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 5. Press ENTER to continue.
 6. The **IPL or Install the System** screen is shown.
 See more steps documented on this page.

 Multiple attempts are permitted, if the warning message is shown about locking the user then click **PF3** at the bottom of the console window and start again.
 {: note}

-### First boot configuration choice
-{: #first-boot-configuration-choice}

 After this, the IBM i virtual machine is ready to be configured and a prompt will be given whether to perform an Initial Program Load (IPL), Install the OS, or Perform an Automated Install of the OS.

 The default is to select Option 1 'Perform an IPL'.

-However, the minimum Program Temporary Fix (PTFs) levels depend on the IBM i version that has been provisioned and will impact `cloud-init` successful execution; only IBM i 7.5 requires no PTF installation or other tasks.
-See [Minimum PTF levels for IBM i](/docs/power-iaas?topic=power-iaas-minimum-levels) for more information.
-Perform the OS Install first, then PTFs, and then the IPL.

-If the PTFs are incomplete this will cause `cloud-init` to not complete (run after IPL or OS Installation and licensed program software agreements), which will cause the local IP address configuration to not be saved upon restart of the system.
-If you restart your system during before `cloud-init` is successful, you must call IBM support to manually configure your network and license keys, or delete and reprovision your IBM i virtual machine instance to start again.
-{: important}

-1. In the **IPL or Install the System** screen, the cursor is on `Selection`.
-Therefore, the default as described previously, is 'Perform an IPL' enter `1` and then press ENTER to begin the installation.
-This process can take more than 10 minutes, each screen in the first text block shows **Current step / total . . . . :** with the number of steps completed (for example `20  49` being 20 of 49 steps).

-2. During the installation, you get the **Licensed Internal Code IPL in Progress** screen, then the **Operating System IPL in Progress** screen.
-During the installation, a blank screen with a cursor is shown for a few minutes.
-The cursor disappears and a full blank screen is shown while the host completes for a further few minutes before returning to the **Operating System IPL in Progress** screen.

-Use your keyboard CTRL+W to return to the **Dedicated Service Tools (DST) Sign On** screen at any time (this can be useful if you experience a console session hang).
-{: note}

 ### First boot license choice
 {: #first-boot-license-choice}